Bendigo Charity And Sheoak Ian Win Great Chase Final

 Runner-up greyhound Digger Daley won $2000 for Andrews House, Trafalgar, while third-placed Barnstormer secured $1000 for EW Tipping Foundation, Ballarat

-For the second year running Tabcorp was the major sponsor of the series, making donations to the groups with the winning dogs.
+For the second year running was the major sponsor of the series, making donations to the groups with the winning dogs.

-Mr Hulls said the Great Chase series, now in its seventh year, had brought joy to many people with a disability, with 304 greyhounds and nearly 150 Community organisations taking part in the 2009 series.
-“Since it began in 2003, the Great Chase has provided more than $125,000 to worthy Community organisations from right across Victoria,” he said.
+Mr Hulls said the Great Chase series, now in its seventh year, had brought joy to many people with a disability, with 304 greyhounds and nearly 150 community organisations taking part in the 2009 series.
+“Since it began in 2003, the Great Chase has provided more than $125,000 to worthy community organisations from right across Victoria,” he said.

 “It provides the participating organisations with great social opportunities to attend the races and not only enjoy the fun atmosphere, but establish a real connection through the greyhound that is racing on their behalf.”